 Keep Me Matched!

 3x 5 Index Cards, ( cardboard or illustration boards will do), Pentel pens

 - Print the chosen words on the index cards.

-- Shuffle the cards and face down, lay them down neatly on the table.
+- Shuffle the cards and face down, and lay them down neatly on the table.

 - Have your readers take turns turning two cards at a time.

 - Have each child read the words aloud.
 If the words match, the child takes the cards and the points are to be recorded by the teacher.

 - As the child gets the correct matched words, he now takes the second turn and if the words don’t match, the cards will be replaced by the teacher.
 Still, the cards are laid facing down.

 - So, the children take turns matching the cards, and the child who has the most number of matched words wins!

 9. Tell Me a Story!